0xAX/asm/CONTRIBUTING.md

 ## Create an issue

 If you have any improvement ideas, notice a missing feature or a bug, create a GitHub issue by clicking **Issues -> New issue** in GitHub.
-Make sure to fill the issue template with the detailed description of the bug or suggested improvements.
+Make sure to fill the issue template with a detailed description of the bug or suggested improvements.
 Provide proper argumentation and screenshots, if necessary.

 If you find any existing issue to work on, you are welcome to open a PR with a fix.